cleanmedia/cleanwall/README.md

 * Login as user administrator and the password you gave before.

-* eventually you may want to reconfigure locales and the keyboard:
+* eventually you may have to reconfigure locales and the keyboard:
 ```
 sudo dpkg-reconfigure locales
 sudo dpkg-reconfigure tzdata